earthly/website/blog/_posts/2021-09-22-awk-examples.md

 >
 > Bryan Cantrill

 Awk is a record processing tool written by Aho, Kernighan, and Weinberger in 1977.
-It's name is an acronym of their names.
+Its name is an acronym of their names.

-They created it following the success of the line processing tools `sed` and `grep`.
-Awk was originally an experiment into how text processing tools could be extended to deal with numbers.
+They created it following the success of the line processing tools `sed`, and `grep`.
+Awk was initially an experiment by the authors into whether text processing tools could be extended to deal with numbers.
 If grep lets you search for lines, and sed lets you do replacements in lines then awk was designed to let you do calculations on lines.
 It will be clear what that means once I take us through some examples.

 ## How to Install `gawk`